 Getting our nation's deficit and debt under control is critical for the well-being of our nation and economy.
-For quite some time, I have urged President Obama and Congress to reach an agreement on a balanced and comprehensive deficit reduction plan.
+For quite some time, I have urged President Obama and my colleagues in Congress to reach an agreement on a balanced and comprehensive deficit reduction plan.

-- Federal revenues should be raised to approach levels that prevailed during the second half of the Clinton administration, when we balanced four budgets in a row and our country enjoyed surpluses as far as the eye could see.
-During that period of historic economic growth federal revenues comprised 20 to 21 percent of GDP, rather than the 15 to 16 percent of GDP that revenues comprise today.
-We took a modest step in that direction at the end of the year, but more needs to be done to reform our tax code and bring in more revenue to reduce our deficits.
+Federal revenues should be raised to approach levels that prevailed during the second half of the Clinton administration, when we balanced four budgets in a row and our country enjoyed surpluses as far as the eye could see.
+During that period of historic economic growth federal revenues comprised 20 to 21 percent of GDP, rather than the 16 to 17 percent of GDP that revenues comprise today.
+We must work together to take a comprehensive look at our broken tax code and bring in more revenue to reduce our deficits.

-Congress and the Administration must work together and have the courage to make the right decisions, not necessarily the easy or the popular decisions, to get our country back on the path of fiscal responsibility and prosperity.
-I remain hopeful that my colleagues and I can work with the Obama Administration to implement a meaningful deficit reduction plan in the 113th Congress.
+We must work together and have the courage to make the right decisions, not necessarily the easy or the popular decisions, to get our country back on the path of fiscal responsibility and prosperity.
+I remain hopeful that my colleagues and I can work with the Obama administration to implement a meaningful deficit reduction plan in the 114th Congress.